FREE GROCERY GUIDE

 CONS: Legumes are difficult for some to digest, may cause gas, and may add a chalky texture.

-While many products contain a blend of proteins, and there are numerous other types not listed here (like watermelon seed protein, for example), these top 3 seem to be the most commonly recommended and reviewed.
+While many products contain a blend of proteins from various ingredients, and there are numerous other types not listed here (like watermelon seed protein, for example), these top 3 seem to be the most commonly recommended by thyroid experts.
 Next, let's take a look at some other types of protein that are common but come with caveats and cautions.

 2 LESS Recommended Types of Protein Powder for Thyroid Thrivers: